rsyncOSX/RsyncUIBuilt/content/post/execution.md

 - two double clicks on a task, first is an estimate run and second is the real run
 - select task(s) and either estimate first or execute without estimation
-- estimate first all tasks and then execute or execute all tasks without estimation
+- for all tasks, estimate first and then execute

-The following is a brief overview of *estimate first and then execute tasks*.
+The following is a brief overview of *estimate first and then execute*.
 The difference between an estimation run and a real run is; estimation run is a `--dryn-run` and there is no logging.
 An estimation run is commenced by selecting the *wand and stars* icon or shortcut `⌘E` from the main view.
 The navigation path for estimate all view is pushed onto the view stack and a progress informes which tasks are estimated.
-For each task the result of the estimation run is saved.
+For each task the result of the estimation run is stored in memory.
 After estimation RsyncUI marks tasks where there is data to synchronize.

 The user then select synchronize tasks and the navigation path for executing tasks including progress of each is pushed onto the view stack.
 From this view the reference of the class with data from estimation is passed onto the class which executes the tasks.
 The id for each task is pushed onto a stack and the class executing tasks is not released until the stack is emtpy and a process termination signal is observed from the last task.
 The progess of synchronizing is communicated to the progress view by an *escaping closure*, `@escaping (Int) -> Void)`.